grafana/terraform-provider-grafana/slo_testing/hg/hg_testing_README.md

 3. Comment out all the `.tf` files within the `slo_testing/local` folder, EXCEPT for the `slo-resource-import.tf` file
 4. Create a SLO using the UI or Postman.
 Take note of the SLO's UUID
 5. Execute the command `terraform init`
-6. Within the Terraform CLI directly, type in the command: `terraform import grafana_slo_resource.sample slo_UUID`
+6. Within the Terraform CLI directly, execute the command: `terraform import grafana_slo_resource.sample slo_UUID`
 7. Now execute the command: `terraform state show grafana_slo_resource.sample` - you should see the data from the imported Resource.
 8. To verify that this resource is now under Terraform control, within the `slo-resource-import.tf` file, comment out lines 14-18.
 Then, within the CLI run `terraform destroy`.
 This should destroy the resource from within the Terraform CLI.

 ### TBD ###
-1. Tests.
+1. Testing.
+2. Remove `slo_testing` folder
+3. Documentation.